 The E Wing toilet extract fans were then both replaced in the spring of 2021.
 The A Wing toilet and kitchen extract fans were competed during Christmas 2021.
-Going forward the next the rollout will be continued across the E wing with expected completion in July 2023.
+In 2023 the E wing upgrades were completed and the B wing kitchen extract fans were upgraded in 2024.

-Further phases of works will then be scoped based on the records of the age, size and type of the air handling units around the School, including AHUs at North Building once they come into LBS responsibility.
+Further phases of works will then be scoped based on the records of the age, size and type of the air handling units around the School, including AHUs at North Building.